How much rent can I charge?

 You can let your property either furnished or unfurnished.
 There is a higher demand from tenants for properties that are unfurnished and furnished properties also have to meet other legal requirements that an unfurnished property may not.

 For example, all furniture supplied by a landlord within a property to let must comply with The Furniture and furnishing (fire) (safety) Regulations 1988.
 For more information or advice on the requirements for letting furnished or unfurnished properties then please call and speak to a member of our lettings team.

-At Goundrys Estate Agents we take every step to ensure you get the right tenant’s for your property.
-Any potential tenant that wants to apply for a property must undergo a referencing procedure.
-This will include a credit and affordability check, employment references sought and previous landlord references/rental history looked at.
+At Goundrys Estate Agents we take every step to ensure you get the right tenants for your property.
+We recommend that any potential tenant that wants to apply for a property should undergo a referencing procedure.
+This will normally include a credit and affordability check, employment references sought and previous landlord references/rental history looked at.

 If your property requires repair or maintenance then we will contact you to discuss this.
 We have a wide range of available contractors that we use that can deal with every aspect of property maintenance.
 We can instruct a contractor or obtain quotes on your behalf.
 If you have a preferred contractor then we can liaise with them on your behalf so you don’t have to!
 Landlords are required to carry out certain maintenance and repairs by law and we are happy to advise you on what these may be.

 What are my obligations as a landlord?